Optimal Inference of the Mean Outcome under Optimal Treatment Regime: Efficiency Optimality

 \subsection{Challenges of Deriving Optimality under Nonregularity}

-Although semiparametric optimality has been well established for inference on the mean outcome under OTR under regularity, establishing efficiency optimality under nonregularity is well-known to be challenging due to the lack of path-wise differentiability \citep{van2011targeted,luedtke2016statistical}.
-In specific, the semiparametric efficiency bound is established within the regular estimator for OTR which requires the map from the distribution of $(\mathbf{X},A, Y)$ to the quantity of interest $V_0$ is path-wise differentiable \citep{kennedy2017semiparametric,bickel1993efficient}.
+Although semiparametric optimality has been well established for inference on the mean outcome under OTR under regularity, establishing efficiency optimality under nonregularity is well-known to be challenging due to the lack of path-wise differentiability \citep{van2011targeted,luedtke2016statistical}. {This is because in semiparametric theory, the concept of a regular estimator is only well-defined when the target parameter is pathwise differentiable \citep{bickel1993efficient,van2000asymptotic}.} Specifically, the semiparametric efficiency bound is established within the regular estimator for OTR which requires the map from the distribution of $(\mathbf{X},A, Y)$ to the quantity of interest $V_0$ is path-wise differentiable \citep{kennedy2017semiparametric,bickel1993efficient}.
 As shown in \cite{luedtke2016statistical}, the path-wise differentiability of the mean outcome under OTR, $V_0$, is indeed equivalent to

-which is naturally satisfied under regularity; i.e. $P(\tau(\mathbf{X})=0)=0$.
-However, under nonregularity; i.e. $P(\tau(\mathbf{X})=0)>0$, the path-wise differentiability of $V_0$, or equivalently, Eq. \eqref{eq-path-wise}, is satisfied if and only if for $A=0,1$, $\operatorname{Var}(Y|A,\mathbf{X})=0\text{ a.e. for } \mathbf{X}\text{ where }\tau(\mathbf{X})=0,$ which requires given $A$ and $\mathbf{X}$, $Y$ is a constant for the patients in the nonregular set $\{\mathbf{X}:\tau(\mathbf{X})=0\}$ and is clearly an unrealistic condition.
+which is naturally satisfied under regularity; i.e., $P(\tau(\mathbf{X})=0)=0$.
+However, under nonregularity; i.e., $P(\tau(\mathbf{X})=0)>0$, the path-wise differentiability of $V_0$, or equivalently, Eq. \eqref{eq-path-wise}, is satisfied if and only if for $A=0,1$, $\operatorname{Var}(Y|A,\mathbf{X})=0\text{ a.e. for } \mathbf{X}\text{ where }\tau(\mathbf{X})=0,$ which requires given $A$ and $\mathbf{X}$, $Y$ is a constant for the patients in the nonregular set $\{\mathbf{X}:\tau(\mathbf{X})=0\}$ and is clearly an unrealistic condition.
 Therefore, under nonregularity that $P(\tau(\mathbf{X})=0)>0$, the regular estimator for $V_0$ cannot be well defined, not to mention deriving semiparametric optimality.